Marilyn J Smith MBE, LRAM:

-Appointed in 1991 Marilyn this year celebrates 25 years as our Conductor & Musical Director.
-Trained at the Royal Academy of Music she gained her Professional Certificate in Singing before moving to Scotland in 1973.
+Appointed in 1991 as our Conductor & Musical Director, Marilyn trained at the Royal Academy of Music where she gained her Professional Certificate in Singing before moving to Scotland in 1973.
 She sang professionally as a soloist, with Scottish Opera, the Royal Scottish National Orchestra Chorus, and the John Currie Singers.

 Choirs have always played a significant part in Marilyn’s career.
 She first conducted a very successful junior choir in London, and in Scotland, trained and conducted children’s and adult choirs before her appointment to the Glasgow Phoenix Choir.
 With the GPC she has made many recordings and toured Europe, the UK and USA.
-Marilyn teaches singing at the Royal Conservatoire of Scotland and the University of Glasgow.
-She is in great demand as a vocal trainer and gives regular vocal workshops and masterclasses as well as adjudicating at music festivals throughout the UK, and at the National Gaelic Mod in Scotland.
+Marilyn teaches singing at the Royal Conservatoire of Scotland and regularly adjudicates at music festivals throughout the UK, and at the National Gaelic Mod in Scotland.

 Marilyn is proud that many of her students are now performing, teaching and conducting professionally themselves, keeping the tradition of choral singing alive.
 Marilyn was awarded an MBE in the 2012 UK Honours List in recognition of her services to music.

 Cameron Murdoch B.Mus (Hons):